kdeldycke/awesome-billing/README.md

 ## Taxes

 - [Council Directive 2006/112/EC](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L:2006:347:FULL) - European Union reference on the common system of VAT.
+- [2017 Tax Software Developer's Guides](https://www.mass.gov/lists/2017-tax-software-developers-guides) - A list of test cases for developers to test their tax code against.
 - [{Digital,Cloud,Electronic,Online} Services VAT Rate Database](https://github.com/kdeldycke/vat-rates) - Centralize applicable VAT rates on foreign online services, for each country of residence (including territorial exceptions).
 - [Global VAT & GST on digital services](https://www.avalara.com/vatlive/en/global-vat-gst-on-e-services.html) – List of countries requiring application of taxes on foreign provided online services.
 - [What does the "Reverse Charge" refer to?](https://news.ycombinator.com/item?id=8767388) - Answer: a provision in which a business transfer the responsibility of VAT handling to the customer.